 According to financial services group Nomura, in the infrastructure quality stakes, the Philippines ranks 95th out of 138 countries.
 While this is not very impressive, it has climbed up in rank over the years, signaling an improvement in ICT infrastructure.

-A digitally savvy population is always welcome to employers in any industry in today’s technology-rich business environment.
-Digital adoption and engagement at an early age among the employable population helps them become job-ready and cuts down on the need to familiarize them with the technology they need to do their job.
-The built-in tech competency is also a major draw for Australian firms seeking to hire affordable labor for highly tech-supported processes or specialized ICT development.
+A digitally savvy population is always welcome by employers in any industry in today’s technology-rich business environment.
+Digital adoption and engagement at an early age among the employable population helps them become job-ready and cuts down on the need to familiarize them with the technology.